Raku/nqp/docs/6model/repr-compose-protocol.markdown

 ## hash

+A hash that may have the following keys:

 * valuetype - the type of the hash value.
 As with arrays, it's up to the REPR how or if it handles native types.
 Just about layout.